Analysis: Taiwan's planned submarine fleet could forestall a potential Chinese invasion

 Underscoring that point, just a week after Taiwan's sub program kicked off in Kaohsiung, China was showing off what it has to counter submarines.

-"PLA anti-submarine warfare aircraft conducts depth charge attack drills, seen as deterrent to Taiwan secessionists," read a headline in the state-run Global Tim
+"PLA anti-submarine warfare aircraft conducts depth charge attack drills, seen as deterrent to Taiwan secessionists," read a headline in the state-run Global Times.
+The sto